Hilton-Chan/COMP2113-Group-146/README.md

 Game: Othello

 Description & Rules:
+  - The player starts as black, and plays against a bot that plays as white

-  - Player's toss a coin to decide who will play first.
-Each turn, the player places one piece on the board with their colour facing up.
+  - Black always makes the first move.
+Each turn, the player places one piece of their colour on the board, after which the bot then responds with its own move

-  - For the first four moves, the players must play to one of the four squares in the middle of the board and no pieces are captured or reversed.
+  - The initial board state begins with 2 black pieces on D5 and E5, and 2 white pieces on E4 and D5

   - Each piece played must be laid adjacent to an opponent's piece so that the opponent's piece or a row of opponent's pieces is flanked by the new piece and another piece of the player's colour.
-All of the opponent's pieces between these two pieces are 'captured' and turned over to match the player's colour.
+All of the opponent's pieces between these two pieces are 'captured' and turned over to match the player's colour

   - It can happen that a piece is played so that pieces or rows of pieces in more than one direction are trapped between the new piece played and other pieces of the same colour.
-In this case, all the pieces in all viable directions are turned over.
+In this case, all the pieces in all viable directions are turned over

+  - If the player or bot does not have a legal move on a given turn, they cannot do anything and so their turn is skipped

-  - The game is over when neither player has a legal move (i.e. a move that captures at least one opposing piece) or when the board is full.
+  - The game is over when neither player nor bot has a legal move (i.e. a move that captures at least one opposing piece) or when the board is full

 List of Features: